By Andréa Cabrita

 In Zambia the studies are paid, therefore attending school is a privilege that not all of them can afford.
-For this reason the government creates these community schools with no fees, where the goal is to provide these kids the foundations of a basic education.
+For this reason, the government creates these community schools with no fees, where the goal is to provide these kids the foundations of basic education.

 I read one of these letters after I had been there for some time.
-Characteristics like famine, 15-year-old or less adolescents who are already mothers and fathers, orphans because of HIV, drug and alcohol abuse and even children who inherit HIV from their parents, were the ones that built the grim picture of our students life and families.
+Characteristics like famine, 15-year-old or fewer adolescents who are already mothers and fathers, orphans because of HIV, drug and alcohol abuse and even children who inherit HIV from their parents, were the ones that built the grim picture of our student’s life and families.

 It looked like nothing tore down or blurred down those smiles.
-Along the way to the school and on every road they children appeared form everywhere.
-It looked like they came out from the bushes, from holes in the ground; they wre dressed, naked, torn, snotty, dirty, clean, all sizes and ages.
+Along the way to the school and on every road the children appeared from everywhere.
+It looked like they came out from the bushes, from holes in the ground; they were dressed, naked, torn, snotty, dirty, clean, all sizes and ages.